 Plant growth regulation is best achieved through a zero or negative DIF.
-A day/night temperature regime of 55°F/ 65°F is very effective in reducing excessive stretch, but is a rarity during autumn in the Southeast.
+A day / night temperature regime of 55 °F / 65 °F is very effective in reducing excessive stretch, but is a rarity during autumn in the Southeast.
 If chemical growth retardants are needed, follow guidelines in Table 4.
 Do not apply growth retardants to transplants until they exhibit active growth.
-Avoid late applications of growth retardants (especially on Bonzi and Sumagic), as they can result in delayed flowering and slow growth once plants are transplanted into the landscape.
+Avoid late applications of growth retardants (especially of Bonzi and Sumagic), as they can result in delayed flowering and slow growth once plants are transplanted into the landscape.
 Multiple applications at low concentrations will give more control to growers than less frequent applications at higher concentrations.
+Table 6.
+Quantities (ounces) of fertilizer or fertilizer salts to dissolve in 100 gallons of water to make solutions containing 50 to 250 ppm each of nitrogen (N) and potassium (K_2O).
+Select concentrations based on production phase and recommendations given in the text.